meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 - Tends to be automatic
 - Evolutionarily old
 - Highly conserved
+- Well adapted for specific purposes
+#### Cognitive
+- Controlled and conscious
+- Extremely limited (can only procecss 1 or 2 things at a time)
+-

 ## (10) Jonathon Cohen: How does the brain reflect a person's cognitive-emotion decision-making?
 ## (11) Working memory capacity and emotion regulation: How does WMC influence one's ability to control their emotions?